itdependsnetworks/itdependsnetworks/README.md

 I was a traditional Network Engineer and part time scripter in my duties until I became a full time Network Automation Engineer when joining Network to Code in 2016.

-My current role is VP of Professional Services, but I like to stay technically sharp on my nights & weekends.
+My current role is VP of Architecture & Product Engineering, but I like to stay technically sharp on my nights & weekends.

 - I’m currently working on Network Automation
 - How to reach me: